Team Services | TFS 2017 | Previous versions

 - If you work in Eclipse, you can create work items using Team Explorer Everywhere.

-- From Test Manager or the web portal, you can can create test cases that automatically link to a user story or product backlog item.
+- From Test Manager or the web portal, you can create test cases that automatically link to a user story or product backlog item.

 - You can create bugs from the web portal, Visual Studio, or when testing with Test Manager.